supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Introduction to DBMS.md

 > [!question] Why model a data?
 > To analyze the data

-Relational Data Model is a theoretical data model RDBMS is a software based on relational model and it is the most widely used in the dbms market.
+Relational Data Model is a theoretical data model.
+RDBMS is a software based on relational model and it is most widely used in the dbms market.

 ----